byllyfish/shellous/README.md

 ```

 A command does not run until you `await` it.
 When you run a command using `await`, it returns the value of the standard output interpreted as a UTF-8 string.
+It is safe to `await` the same command object more than once.

 Here, we create our own echo command with "-n" to omit the newline.
 Note, `echo("abc")` will run the same command as `echo -n "abc"`.